-With 40 years’ experience in Indian, energy, natural resources and environmental legal education, The University of Tulsa’s energy and natural resources law curriculum inspires Master of Jurisprudence in Energy Law (MJEL) Candidates to examine legal and policy approaches for achieving the important goals of energy reliability, sustainable supplies of natural resources and a healthy environment.
+With 40 years’ experience in Indian, energy, natural resources and environmental legal education, The University of Tulsa’s energy and natural resources law curriculum inspires Master of Jurisprudence in Energy Law (MJEL) candidates.
+They examine legal and policy approaches for achieving the important goals of energy reliability, sustainable supplies of natural resources and a healthy environment.
 At the same time, TU Law’s Master of Jurisprudence in Indian Law (MJIL) curriculum is mapped out by an internationally respected faculty who designed classes focused on Indian Self Determination, Indigenous Peoples’ Rights, and the defense of Tribal Sovereignty.
 Enrollment is open to lawyers and non-lawyers as a graduate degree in the law and policy of Energy (MJEL) and Indian issues (MJIL).
 The goal of the online program is to make it possible for professionals all across the world to pursue a graduate degree in Indian, Energy, Environmental and Natural Resources law without the need to leave home, jobs and families behind in the process.

 The degrees are offered in both part-time and full-time formats with candidates generally taking five to nine credits per term.
 Candidates enrolled on a part-time basis (2-8 credit hours per term) are generally expected to complete the program in four to six terms.
 Candidates enrolling full-time (9-12 credit hours per term) may expect to complete the degree as quickly as 1 year.
 Degree Candidates will have many interdisciplinary opportunities, willbenefit from TU’s legacy as a center for research, and from the University’s diverse programs in energy engineering, energy business, energy and environmental law and policy, and Indian law, and information security.